Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Damage to Pipelines

 Pipelines are also vulnerable to the effects of frost heave.
 When the ground freezes and shifts, it can put pressure on pipelines, causing them to bend or break.
 This can result in leaks, which can be costly to repair and have serious environmental consequences.
 In addition, the movement of the ground caused by frost heave can also lead to the misalignment of pipelines, affecting their efficiency and potentially causing further damage.
-Proper insulation and monitoring of pipelines are essential to prevent and mitigate the damage caused by frost heave.
+Proper insulation and of pipelines are essential to prevent and mitigate the damage caused by frost heave.

 • Risk of leaks and environmental contamination